PeiwenLiu18/SnakeChunks/doc/tutorials.rst

 Setup analysis environment
 ****************************************************************

-Here, we create a directory that will contain the raw data, the Gene-regulation library, the reference genome data and the results of the workflow(s) used.
+Here, we create a directory that will contain the raw data, the SnakeChunks library, the reference genome data and the results of the workflow(s) used.

 We are going to use a global variable: $ANALYSIS_DIR.